Rewind X Lightpaper

 This creates a fundamental problem for cryptocurrency adoption.
 Sophisticated users implement elaborate verification procedures before every transaction.
 Enterprise treasury managers require multiple approval layers.
 Yet mistakes still happen: a single misplaced character in an address can result in total loss.

-For mainstream users, this risk profile is simply unacceptable.
+For mainstream users, this level of risk is unacceptable.
 The mental overhead of knowing that any transaction could be an irreversible catastrophe prevents the casual usage that characterizes successful financial technologies.

-The market needs a solution that preserves blockchain's core properties while adding a safety layer for human fallibility.
+The market needs a solution that adds a safety layer without compromising decentralization or custody.

 2. Core Principles

-Rewind X is built on five non-negotiable principles that distinguish it from centralized alternatives:
+Rewind X is built on five core principles that distinguish it from centralized alternatives:

 Non-Custodial Architecture